 DAY 3 IN ABU DHABI

 Do a Desert Safari

-I have done a couple of desert safaris in Dubai and totally loved them – they were actually one of my travel highlights, so I had to book one desert safari in Abu Dhabi.
+I have done a couple of desert safaris in Dubai and totally loved them.
+They were actually one of my travel highlights, and so was the desert safari in Abu Dhabi.

 On my last trip, I visited the UAE with my cousin, and I booked the trip for both of us.
 After asking her about the highlight of the trip to the United Arab Emirates, one of the first things she said was “The desert safari in Abu Dhabi.”